Deploy Next.js App on Seenode | Next.js Hosting & Deployment Guide

 Success

-Once complete, your Next.js application will be accessible via your service’s URL.
+Once complete, your Next.js application is accessible via your service’s URL.

 Starting from Scratch?